urmzd/chess/README.md

         1. A draw may be declared if a pawn hasn't been moved in the last 50 moves.
         2. OR a piece hasn't been captured in the last 50 moves.

-    Threefold Repetition:
-        1. Requires a position to be repeated three times.
-Not moves.
-Castles, En Passent resets the possibility.
-A draw request may be made.

 Notes:

     The X Coordinate will be converted from an ASCII character to an integer by the system.